Biden's director of communications resigns

 • Read also: Biden exchanges with wife of basketball star Britney Grenier, who is detained in Russia

-• Read also: The release of Britney Greiner, imprisoned in Russia, is a “priority” for Biden

-The US executive said the Kingpin campaign led by Joe Biden, and then-Democratic president’s communications director, Kate Bedingfield, would leave the White House at the end of July “to spend more time with her husband and young children.”
+The US executive said Kingbein of Joe Biden’s campaign, who was then director of communications for Democratic President Kate Bedingfield, would leave the White House at the end of July “to spend more time with her husband and young children.”

 Ron Klein, Joe Biden’s chief of staff, praised, “Without Kate Bedingfield’s talent and perseverance, Donald Trump might still be in the White House.”
-“She will continue to play a critical role in advancing Biden’s agenda from the outside,” he said.
+And it will continue to play a critical role in advancing Biden’s agenda from the outside.

 Resignations within the White House are not unusual for a midterm.
 But the departure of this believer from among the believers in the democratic leader comes at a time when many American media are talking about the existence of a defect in the executive body.